How to Use Payload Timestamps In Mobile Bot Defense

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Validate Payload Timestamp on Mobile apps using Appdome
+How to Implement Validate Payload Timestamp in Mobile Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Mobile Apps that Validate Payload Timestamp without an SDK or gateway: